-The academic year employment period begins Sunday, August 30, 2015, and ends Saturday, May 21, 2016.
-You may not begin working through this program prior to August 30, but you may work a maximum of 20 hours per week during this period.
+The academic year employment period begins Sunday, August 28, 2016, and ends Saturday, May 20, 2017.
+You may not begin working through this program prior to August 28, but you may work a maximum of 20 hours per week during this period.
 Students may work more than 20 hours per week (but less than 30 hours) between semesters and during school breaks.
 These hours-per-week limits apply even if you are working more than one job for Boston College at any time during the academic year.
-The Office of Student Services, as well as Human Resources, will be monitoring hours being worked for compliance with the new University policy.
+The Office of Student Services, as well as Human Resources, will be monitoring hours being worked for compliance with this University policy.
 Please note that all forms must be received, reviewed, and approved by this office before you begin working through this program.

 It is also your responsibility to keep an accurate record of your earnings, since you have a maximum Federal Work-Study amount that you may earn.
 The electronic Financial Aid Award Notification you were sent references the amount; be certain that it references Federal Work-Study as your employment award for this academic year.
 In addition, be aware that working two jobs for the University will deplete your Work-Study award that much sooner.